-Teddie has had another review with his speech and language therapist who has said he can move onto phase 3 of pecs, although in my opinion he’s more liking to be working at phase 4 level now.
+Teddie had another meeting with his speech therapist who said that he can move on to phase 3 of PECs, although in my opinion, he should now be working at more of a phase 4 level.

 There are six phases of PECS:

 - Phase One- The Physical Exchange: Upon seeing a “highly preferred” item, the student will pick up a picture of the item, reach toward the trainer, and release the picture into the trainer’s hand.

 - Phase Two- Expanding Spontaneity: The student goes to his/her communication board, pulls the picture off, goes to the adult, and releases the picture into the adult’s hand.